SB-27182/loba-NN/README.md

 ## `Other Strengths: `

 ##### `Immunity to Mode Collapse:`
-Unlike Euclidean models, the existence of multiple clusters (and their modes) in the data does not cause a **logical error** *ie*: a mode-collapse.
+Unlike classical maximum likelihood models, the existence of multiple clusters (and their modes) in the data does not cause a **logical error** *ie*: a mode-collapse.
 Although discrete structures such as multiple modes are not ideal for our purposes (more on that later), loba-NN, and all invertible-flow networks will happily bend hyper dimensional space to make sense of the observed probability density.

 <br>